“Academics get paid for being clever, not for being right.”

 - ‘Just remember to hang on to your sense of humor and don’t let them intimidate you.’

-Good writing is good writing
+Good writing for academic papers is still just good writing

 Related posts on GeekBoss